A DAY IN THE LIFE OF A SCHOOL OF JOURNALISM TRAINEE

 Journalism is changing, so graduates of The School of Journalism will be taught to stay ahead of constantly shifting trends.

-So, in addition to the research and analysis elements of your BA (Hons) in Journalism, you will study the core subjects of the NCTJ curriculum: journalism ethics, news reporting, shorthand, media law, public affairs, production journalism, sports journalism and video journalism for online.
+So, in addition to the research and analysis elements of your BA (Hons) Multimedia Journalism, you will study the core subjects of the NCTJ curriculum: journalism ethics, news reporting, shorthand, media law, public affairs, production journalism, sports journalism and video journalism for online.
 Click here to see the course overview.

 There is no such thing as a typical afternoon at The School of Journalism because not even we can predict the news!